 LLM Instruction Following: Large language models exhibit surprising deficiencies in following straightforward instructions, undermining their reliability in practical applications.
 My research addresses this through both training-time methodologies that improve models' inherent instruction-following capabilities and inference-time interventions for existing models.

-Responsible AI Licensing: I co-developed the concept of Behavioral-use Licensing and have been actively working with the AI community to drive its adoption.
-These types of licenses now represent the second-largest class of licensing frameworks for AI models after Open Source Licenses, and have been adopted by Model providers including DeepSeek, Meta and Google, amongst others.
-I chaired the IEEE-SA P2840 Standard working group for Responsible AI Licensing and the BigScience Model Governance Working Group, which led to the first release of a large LLM with Behavioral-use licensing.
-I also worked with AAAI to enable the option for conference authors to publish code/models associated with papers under RAIL Licenses.
+Responsible AI Licensing: Outside of my primary employment and in a personal capacity, I co-developed the concept of Behavioral-use Licensing and have actively worked with the AI community to drive its adoption.
+These licenses now represent the second-largest class of licensing frameworks for AI models after Open Source Licenses, and have been adopted by model providers including DeepSeek, Meta, and Google, among others.
+I chaired the IEEE-SA P2840 Standard Working Group for Responsible AI Licensing and the BigScience Model Governance Working Group, which led to the first release of a large LLM under a Behavioral-use license.
+I also worked with AAAI to enable conference authors to publish code and models associated with papers under RAIL licenses.

 mtRAG: A Multi-Turn Conversational Benchmark for Evaluating Retrieval-Augmented Generation Systems